 The Benefits of being bilingual

-Megan Mills, Entertainment Editor
+Megan Mills, Sports Editor

 Worldwide around 60 percent of people can speak and converse in more than one language, however according to U.S government statistics in America that number stoops down to only 20 percent.
 Therefore, while the majority of the world can speak more than one language, in America the majority only speaks one.
 Is this majority perhaps missing out on reaping benefits that have social, phycological, and career advantages?